Vito Genovese: Boccia murder and flight to Italy

 In 1934, Genovese allegedly ordered the murder of mobster Ferdinand Boccia.
 Genovese and Boccia had conspired to cheat a wealthy gambler out of $150,000 in a high-stakes card game.
 After the game, Boccia demanded a share of $35,000 because he had introduced the victim to Genovese.
 Rather than pay Boccia anything, Genovese decided to have him murdered.
 On September 19, 1934, Genovese and five associates allegedly shot and killed Boccia in a coffee shop in Brooklyn.

 On June 18, 1936, Luciano was sentenced to 30 to 50 years in prison as a result of his conviction on pandering.
 With Luciano's imprisonment, Genovese became acting boss of the Luciano crime family.

 On November 25, 1936, Genovese became a naturalized United States citizen in New York City.
-In 1937, fearing prosecution for the Boccia murder, Genovese fled to Italy with $750,000 cash and settled in the city of Nola, near Naples.
+On January 10, 1937, fearing prosecution for the Boccia murder, Genovese fled to Italy with $750,000 cash and settled in the city of Nola, near Naples.
 With Genovese's departure, Costello became acting boss.

 After bribing some fascist party members, Genovese became a friend of Galeazzo Ciano, Benito Mussolini's son-in-law; it is believed Genovese provided Ciano with cocaine.
 Genovese donated nearly $4 million to Mussolini's fascist party by the end of World War II.
 He was also awarded the Order of Saints Maurice and Lazarus and made a commendatore, after he participated in helping create a new fascist party headquarters in Nola.

 In 1943, Genovese allegedly ordered the murder of Carlo Tresca, the publisher of an anarchist newspaper in New York and an enemy of Mussolini.
 Genovese allegedly facilitated the murder as a favor to the Italian government.
 On January 11, 1943, a gunman shot and killed Tresca outside his newspaper office in Manhattan.
 The shooter was later alleged to be Carmine Galante, a member of the Bonanno crime family.
 No one was ever charged in the Tresca murder.